37 Outstanding Christmas and Greeting Card Crafts

 33. Simply Cut-Outs

-You'll find this idea, to just cut out images from the cards, and a whole lot more great ideas on A GIRL & a glue gun.
+You'll find this idea, to just cut out images from the cards, and a whole lot more great ideas on The Art of Simple.
 Great tips here.

 34. Vintage Ornament